Skip to main content

 Finding Cancer in Young Adults

 Cancers in young adults are often found later than they are in other age groups.
-There are a number of reasons why the diagnosis of cancer might be delayed:
+Here are a few reasons a diagnosis of cancer might be delayed.

 • Most young adults tend to be fairly healthy and might not go to the doctor unless they feel they really need to.
 This is especially true of young men.